TBS093A/TBS093A/README.md

 ![page views](https://komarev.com/ghpvc/?username=TBS093A&color=brightgreen)

-💻 I'm looking for a job

-📚 I'm currently learning ML in python

-And

-⌨ I'm coding a remote 3d model rendering application with DRF + bpy (blender)

 <!--
 **TBS093A/TBS093A** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.